Central Park Zoo Volunteer Program

 The Central Park Zoo is open every day of the year, including all holidays.
 The zoo looks to its volunteers for support 365 days a year.

-Volunteer applicants will be interviewed in Fall 2013 by the Coordinator of Volunteers.
+Volunteer applicants will be interviewed in Fall 2014 by the Coordinator of Volunteers.
 Those accepted are required to complete a multi-week training program taught by zoo staff.
-The 9-session training program will take place from January through March of 2014.
+The 9-session training program will take place February and March of 2015.
 Applicants MUST be available to attend all 9 sessions in order to be accepted into our volunteer program.
 The cost of training is $100.
 This includes fees for training refreshments, materials, uniform shirt and explorer vest.
 Final acceptance of a volunteer into the program is contingent on successful completion of the training course and a 3-month probationary period.

 - The satisfaction of a meaningful contribution of services to one of the world's leading conservation organizations, the Wildlife Conservation Society (WCS).